ibm-cloud-docs/satellite/link-endpoints.md

 ### Creating location endpoints by using the CLI
 {: #link-location-cli}

-Use the CLI to create an endpoint so that sources that run outside of the location can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
+Use the CLI to create an endpoint so that sources that are connected to the {{site.data.keyword.cloud_notm}} private network can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 1. Get the ID of your {{site.data.keyword.satelliteshort}} location and verify that your location has a **normal** status.